cashubtc/nuts/XX.md

 `depends on: NUT-11 (P2PK), NUT-12 (DLEQ), NUT-09 (restore signatures), NUT-07 (token state check), NUT-?28?
 P2BK, (NUT-17 is beneficial, but not required)`

-_TODO: This is a bit badly-structured and repetitive now.
-I need to tidy it up._

 ---

 This describes how Alice can set up a one-way payment channel from herself to Charlie.